Here Are The Five Most Anticipated Horror Movies Coming In 2019

 5. The Conjuring 3

-Both The Conjuring and The Conjuring 2 hold solid critical scores on Rotten Tomatoes, both scored well at the box office, and even gave birth to some successful spin off movies.
+Both The Conjuring and The Conjuring 2 hold solid critical scores on Rotten Tomatoes, both scored well at the box office, and even gave birth to some successful spin-off movies.
 It’s a sure bet that the third entry to The Conjuring franchise will draw an audience.
 The real question is whether or not it’ll maintain the series’ status as a critical darling.

 4. Pet Sematary

-A remake, sure, but this update on the Stephen King novel is already causing a lot of anticipation across the web.
+It’s a remake, sure, but this update on the Stephen King novel is already causing a lot of anticipation across the web.
 Stephen King properties are a seriously hot commodity in the world of cinema since It (2017) became the highest grossing horror movie of all time.
 Expect Pet Sematary to pack theaters across the country and possibly the world.

 3. Zombieland 2